Jussi Halla-aho: Political interests

 Halla-aho has stated that he became politically active because he finds the Finnish immigration policy a problem and believes that Europe is heading towards a catastrophe because of massive immigration.
 Halla-aho voices support for the welfare state, and places himself on the left side of the political spectrum, in matters of economic policy.
 Still, he maintains that, all sides taken into account, if forced to choose between left-wing and right-wing politics he would choose the right-wing.

 Halla-aho maintains a blog titled Scripta which states that it treats issues such as "immigration, multiculturalism, tolerance, racism, freedom of speech and political correctness".
 His blog had between 3,000 and 6,000 readers a day in 2008, which made him the best known political blogger in Finland according to the newspaper Aamulehti.

 In a 2007 interview with Helsingin Sanomat Halla-aho explained his opposition to multiculturalism in the following way:

 In Finland the starting point [of the conversation] is that multiculturalism is a richness in itself.
 This is an untenable claim.
 When rival value systems and codes of conduct are accepted in a society, it leads automatically to conflicts.
 Finland is no exception.
 It is mainly the attributes of the Muslim cultures, that make the integration of these groups into Finland impossible, as long as they hold on to their special characteristics and as long as the society encourages them to wrap themselves in this otherness.
 It creates a spiral of social exclusion and ethnic ghettoisation.

 Halla-aho has demanded that positive discrimination and what he calls privileges due to culture or nationality should not be allowed.
 Referring to his own works, he has affirmed that criticising "totalitarian fascist ideologies like political Islam" should not be considered racism and that facts cannot be criminalised.
 According to Halla-aho, immigration is a taboo in Finland.
 He has disclosed that he has received death threats because of his web columns.

-Halla-aho has been accused of racism by academics and members of the Finnish government, and has been connected to the counterjihad movement.
-He denies that he is xenophobic and maintains that he is simply “critical of immigration”, and that he has supporters among immigrants, as well.
+Halla-aho has been accused of racism by academics and members of the Finnish government, and has been connected to the counter-jihad movement, having previously been a contributor to the blog Gates of Vienna.
+He denies xenophobia allegations against him and maintains that he is simply “critical of immigration”, and that he has supporters among immigrants, as well.

+On 19 April 2022, in the aftermath of Russian invasion of Ukraine when German Bundestag member Tino Chrupalla from right-wing populist AfD praised Chancellor Olaf Scholz's decision not to send heavy weapons to Ukraine and demanded an end to sanctions against Russia and for peace negotiations to start, Halla-aho responded on X (formerly Twitter) in German "I find it impossible to understand how a nationalist party can support or justify imperialism."
+(Ich finde es unmöglich zu verstehen, wie eine nazionalistische Partei Imperialismus unterstützen oder rechtfertigen kann.)